-There are several pathways to obtaining a green card.
+There are several pathways to obtaining a green card (read more).
 The best pathway for you will depend on your unique circumstances.
 Examples include:

 This option works if you are a direct relative, fiancé or widower of a citizen of the U.S.

 You may be eligible for a green card if you are a highly-skilled immigrant worker or athlete in certain fields, a physician working full-time in an underserved area and meets other eligibility requirements, or an investor in the process of investing at least $1 million in a targeted area that will employ at least 10 eligible persons.